eigerco/axelar-contract-deployments/starknet/docs/gas-service.md

 Make sure you have:
 - A funded account on testnet
 - The gas service contract deployed
-- ERC20 tokens for testing gas payments
+- Any ERC20 token for testing gas payments
 - Valid test data for each command

 ## Data Structure Notes